Majs

 Majs (Maisch; Мајша or Мајиш, romanized: Majiš) is a village in Baranya County, Hungary.
 Residents are Magyars, with a minority of Danube Swabians and Serbs.

-Until the end of World War II, the majority of the inhabitants were Danube Swabians, also called locally as Stifolder, because their ancestors once came at the 17th century and 18th century from Fulda (district).
-Most of the former German settlers were expelled to allied-occupied Germany and allied-occupied Austria in 1945–1948, as a result of the Potsdam Agreement.
+Until the end of World War II, the majority of the inhabitants were Danube Swabians, also called locally as Stifolder, because their ancestors arrived in the 17th and 18th centuries from Fulda (district).
+Most of the former German settlers were expelled to allied-occupied Germany and allied-occupied Austria in 1945–1948, pursuant to the Potsdam Agreement.

 Only a few Germans of Hungary live there, the majority today are the descendants of Hungarians from the Czechoslovak–Hungarian population exchange.
-They occupied the houses of the former Danube Swabians inhabitants.
+They occupied the houses of the former Danube Swabian inhabitants.